 Praise your puppy and reward him with a treat once he goes into the crate.
 Then close the door.

-You can also give him a treat dispensing toy like this one.
+You can also give him a treat dispensing toy like the Bob-A-Lot.
 This will serve as a great distraction while he’s in the crate..

 For 5-10 minutes, sit quietly near the crate where your dog can see you.